“It’s a sobering thing to watch people around you not only get sick, but pass away from things that could be preventable.”

 At 17, Kevin became a print journalist.
 During that time, he won two national awards and covered Destiny’s Child’s emergence on the national music scene.
 He still has a picture of himself with Beyoncé, both only 17 years old.
 As an entertainment journalist, Kevin became an announcer for the Durham Bulls minor league baseball team and the basketball, football, and band announcer for North Carolina Central University.
 He was also the first weekend lottery host in North Carolina.

 In 2007, Kevin’s career took a “hard left.”
 As a broadcaster, Kevin often supported fundraisers and advocacy for public health, racism, and other community issues, but he felt he was not using his writing and academic skills to their fullest.
-He decided to pursue a Master’s degree in history at Florida A&M University, studying the health patterns and medical access of newly freed Black people in Florida in the late 19th century.
+He decided to pursue a Master’s degree in history at the University of Florida, studying the health patterns and medical access of freed slaves in Florida in the late 19th century.
 For his PhD, Kevin drew from memories of his mother’s kidney disease and focused his research on racism in medicine and how it affects people of color today.

 “274 people are killed every single day in health care that look like I do because of racism,” Kevin said, citing a 2009 paper that found that 100,000 Black Americans die prematurely every year due to health inequity. “[Racism] is not some kind of boogeyman, but something that is legitimately responsible for the deaths of tens of thousands of people.”